kovapatrik/homebridge-midea-platform/README.md

   * **name** *(optional)*: This replaces the name set by the Midea device and is displayed in the Homebridge accessories page.
 Entries in the log are prefixed with this name to assist in identifying the source of information being logged.
   * **id** *(required)*: ID to identify specific device.
 This will be filled in by the device discovery process in the Settings window but uou can also find this from the Homebridge log during plugin initialization or in the Homebridge Config UI X by clicking on an accessory settings and copying the *Product Data* field.
   * **advanced_options** *(required)*: Object with settings specific for this device:
+    * **ip** *(optional)*: IP address of device on your local LAN.
+This is only required if the device is not on the same LAN subnet as your Homebridge server.
     * **token** *(required)*: Device login token.
     * **key** *(required)*: Device login key.
 Specifying a token/key pair will override any values previously cached by the plugin.
     * **verbose** *(optional)*: Override global setting for this one device.